-- whether the proposal defines the objective(s) and the purpose(s) of the processing in a manner that is specific, explicit and legitimate; - whether the roles and responsibilities of actors involved in the processing of personal data are clearly defined; - whether the necessity and proportionality of the proposed measures is clearly demonstrated; - the categories of personal data that would be processed and the categories of data subjects concerned; - the duration for which personal data would be processed; - any disclosure of personal data to public authorities or third parties; and - any restrictions to the rights of data subjects.
+- whether the proposal defines the objective(s) and the purpose(s) of the processing in a manner that is specific, explicit and legitimate; - whether the roles and responsibilities of actors involved in the processing of personal data are clearly defined; - whether the necessity and proportionality of the proposed measures is clearly demonstrated; - whether the categories of personal data that would be processed and the categories of data subjects concerned are clearly delineated; - whether the duration for which personal data would be processed is specified or easily ascertainable; - whether any disclosure of personal data to public authorities or third parties is envisaged; and - whether the proposal would entail a restriction to the rights of data subjects.

-For legislative proposals that do not give rise to a serious interference, the EDPS considers that the categories of personal data, categories of data subjects concerned and storage duration can be defined either at the level of the basic act or (further) specified at the implementation stage through implementing and/or delegated acts.
+The EDPS considers that decisions on essential principles and modalities that impact fundamental rights should in principle be taken at the level of legislative proposals ("basic acts") so as to ensure that such decisions are taken within a full legislative procedure.
+For legislative proposals that do not give rise to a serious interference, the EDPS considers that certain elements, such as the categories of personal data, categories of data subjects concerned and storage duration can be defined either at the level of the basic act or (further) specified at the implementation stage through implementing and/or delegated acts.

 The guidance included in this document is indicative of the approach taken by the EDPS in the majority of cases, having regard to his advisory practice to date.
-A case-by-case assessment remains necessary and different approaches may be called for in light of the specific subject matter or nature of the proposal.
-Finally, it should be noted that the guidance applies specifically to opinions delivered by the EDPS to the co-legislator and the Commission prior to the final adoption of legislative acts or delegated or implementing acts.
-It incorporates policy considerations and should not be considered as checklist for supervisory purposes, i.e. when the EDPS exercises his powers pursuant to Article 58 of Regulation (EU) 2018/1725.
+For this reason, the guidance should not be applied in a formalistic manner, but rather used as a tool to help ensure that a legislative measure meets the conditions of Article 52 of the Charter.
+In any event, a case-by-case assessment remains necessary and different approaches may be called for in light of the specific subject matter or nature of the proposal.
+Finally, it should be noted that the guidance applies specifically to opinions and formal comments delivered by the EDPS to the co-legislator and the Commission prior to the final adoption of legislative acts or delegated or implementing acts.
+It incorporates policy considerations and should not be considered as a checklist for supervisory purposes, i.e. when the EDPS exercises his powers pursuant to Article 58 of Regulation (EU) 2018/1725.